Studying For The MCAT

 - The process of guessing is a very important aspect of scoring well in the MCQ sections.
 You should be well accustomed to the process of "educated guessing", where you should learn the process of elimination properly.

 - You should practice under adverse situations.
-By adverse situations, what is meant is that you cannot expect the exam center to be absolutely noise free.
+By adverse situations, it means that you cannot expect the exam center to be absolutely noise free.
 Hence, practice accordingly so that you don't face any problem owing to these reasons, on the final day.

-- Finally, sleep well and eat healthy while you study MCAT.
+- Finally, sleep well and eat healthy while you prepare for the exam.
 Moreover, try and relax on the day before the exam.
 Don't panic during the exam.
 Keep your mind calm and composed.

 Terms and Conditions